mantidproject/mantid/dev-docs/source/Testing/Inelastic/DataProcessorTests.rst

 #.
 On the File Input, click on ``Browse``, a dialog window should prompt.
 #.
 Find the file ``irs26176_graphite002_red.nxs`` from the ISIS Sample Data and Load it.
 #.
 The first spectrum should be rendered in the plot browser.
 #.
-On the plot, drag and move the rightmost vertical green dashed line to be approximately at 0.4 on the x-axis, the value of ``Ehigh`` should change accordingly.
+On the plot, drag and move the rightmost vertical green slider to be approximately at 0.4 on the x-axis, the value of ``Ehigh`` should change accordingly.
 #.
-Move the other vertical green dashed line to be approximately at 0.2 on the x-axis, the value of ``Elow`` should change accordingly.
+Move the other slider to be approximately at 0.2 on the x-axis, the value of ``Elow`` should change accordingly.
 #.
 Click on the ``Preview`` button.
 The symmetrised plot should be rendered on the preview graph.
 #.
 Click the ``Run`` button.
 #.
 A Workspace named ``irs26176_graphite002_sym_pn_red`` should be created on the ADS.
 #.
 On the Output widget, click on ``Plot Spectra`` button.
 A new plot window should appear with the same plot as the preview.
 #.
-On the Symmetrise Property Browser: Change the value of ``Elow`` and ``Ehigh`` properties and see that the vertical green dashed lines
+On the Symmetrise Property Browser: Change the value of ``Elow`` and ``Ehigh`` properties and see that the vertical green sliders.
    respond accordingly, but only when the input values are within range.
 It shouldn't be possible to set ``Elow`` to the right of ``Ehigh`` and viceversa.
    At the same time, it shouldn't be possible to enter negative numbers, or positive numbers larger than the maximum data range.
 #.
 Change the value of ``Spectrum No`` property to 5 and see that the spectra on the plot is updated.
 #.
-Change the ``ReflectType`` property from ``Positive to Negative`` to ``Negative to Positive``, the green dashed lines should move to the negative range of the spectra.
+Change the ``ReflectType`` property from ``Positive to Negative`` to ``Negative to Positive``, the sliders should move to the negative range of the spectra.
 #.
 Now ``Ehigh`` should be closer to 0 than ``Elow``.
 Repeat checks of step 12, noting that only negative inputs can be entered now.
 #.
 Set ``Ehigh`` to -0.1 and ``Elow`` to -0.3 and click on the ``Preview`` button.
 The symmetrise plot should be rendered on the preview graph.
    The axis data range must go from -0.3 to 0.3.